Cutterlab/Caenorhabditis_AGO_Survey/README.md

 ### annotated_ML_tree_1213_Argonaute_protein_alignment_ClustalOmega.nex
 Unrooted gene tree of all 1213 Argonaute protein sequences.
 The identifier beginning with "OG" at the end of each gene name gives the orthogroup that this gene belongs to.
 ### protein_percent_identities_1213_Argonautes_ClustalOmega.tsv
-1213 x 1213 matrix of the percent identities between all pairs of Argonaute protein sequences from Clustal Omega.
+1213 x 1213 matrix of the percent identities between all pairs of Argonaute protein sequences.
 Values of NA (cases where the sequence of an Argonaute only aligns to gaps in the other Argonaute) were set to 0.
 The identifier beginning with "OG" at the end of each gene name gives the orthogroup that this gene belongs to.
 ### 1213_Argonautes_only_all_domains.tsv
 InterProScan output giving the locations of all detected functional domains in all 1213 Argonaute protein sequences (excluding proteins for which no domains could be detected).
 ### CSR1_GUIDANCE_aligned_trimmed_good_orthologs.fa